 Valuation techniques are generally classified into three categories: the market approach; the income approach; and the cost approach.
 The selection and application of one or more of the techniques may require significant judgment and are primarily dependent upon the characteristics of the asset or liability, and the quality and availability of inputs.
 Valuation techniques used to measure fair value under ASC 820 must maximize the use of observable inputs and minimize the use of unobservable inputs.
 ASC 820 also provides fair value hierarchy for inputs and resulting measurement as follows:

 Level 1 – Unadjusted quoted prices in active markets that are accessible at the measurement date for identical, unrestricted assets or liabilities.

 Level 2 – Quoted prices in non-active markets or in active markets for similar assets or liabilities, observable inputs other than quoted prices, and inputs that are not directly observable but are corroborated by observable market data.

 Level 3 – Prices or valuations that require inputs that are both significant to the fair value measurement and unobservable.

-There were no changes in the fair value hierarchy levelling during the years ended December 31, 2020 and 2019.
+There were no changes in the fair value hierarchy levelling during the period ended September 30, 2021 and year ended December 31, 2020.

-The following table summarizes the fair value of our financial assets and liabilities that were accounted for at fair value on a recurring basis, by level within the fair value hierarchy:
+The following tables present the Company’s fair value hierarchy for its assets and liabilities that are measured at fair value on a recurring basis:

 Financial instruments with carrying values approximating fair value include cash and cash equivalents, restricted cash, short-term deposits, other current assets, trade accounts payable and other current liabilities, due to their short-term nature.